ZacFinley/Admin-Your-Ingredients/README.md

 - [ ] store comments in a database and submit them permenantly to ingredient.php
 - [ ] add Zac's code for sign-up, and upload image
 - [ ] display page for logout (?)
+- [ ] dynamically add links for new pages created to drop-down.

 # Requirements:
 - [ ] Ingredient pages build on-the-fly from information stored in a site database.